History

 Organization

-ARa is a governmental association owned by the Indiana cities of Austin, Batesville, Bedford, Columbus, Greensburg, Lawrenceburg, Mitchell, North Vernon, Rushville, Salem and Seymour.
-In addition, the towns of Crothersville, Hope and Nashville are associate members of ARa.
+ARa is a governmental association owned by the Indiana cities of Austin, Batesville, Bedford, Columbus, Greensburg, Lawrenceburg, Martinsville, North Vernon, Rushville, and Seymour.
+In addition, the towns of Brookville, Crothersville, Elizabethtown, Hope, and Nashville, as well as Henry County, are associate members of ARa.
 As a governmental entity, ARa operates on a not-for-profit basis.

 Non-member assisted communities or organizations (assisted at the request of a member community), include: Bartholomew County, Jackson County; Rush County; Brown County, and the Columbus Education Coalition.